1 week in the Netherlands

 Tip: King's Day

 One of the things to do on King's Day is to actually spot the king and queen in one of the cities of the Netherlands.
-Each year the royal family visits diferent region, where they talk to locals, play silly Dutch games and tour around specific places of importance.
+Each year the royal family visits a different region, where they talk to locals, play silly Dutch games, and tour specific places of importance.

-If that's not your cup of tea, go shopping on one of the many flea markets or visit a music festival - make sure to dress in orange!
+If that's not your cup of tea, go shopping at one of the many flea markets or visit a music festival - make sure to dress in orange!

 Date to remember